Shanghai Disney Resort: Operating

 In 2022, Shanghai Disney Resort closed again, from March 21 through June 29, due to an increase in COVID-19 cases in China.
 On October 31, 2022 it was announced that the park would once again close indefinitely due to a surge in cases.
+Some resort facilities reopened on November 17, followed by a full reopening on November 25, closure from November 29 to December 7, and reopening again on December 8.

+On November, 2025, the resort unveiled plans for a fourth themed hotel and an expansion of its shopping and dining district, which are fueled by growing demand from guests and fans from across China and around the world.According to the announcement, the area next to Shanghai Disneyland's main entrance will become the fourth themed hotel.

 Attractions and features

 Shanghai Disneyland

 Like most other Disney Resorts around the world, Shanghai Disneyland Resort features a flagship park called Shanghai Disneyland.
 The park is similar in style to Disney's other Disneyland-style parks, containing traditional and newly created themed lands.
 One of the aims of the park is the combination of Disney stories and characters with attractions that are specifically designed for Chinese guests.
 An interactive castle called Enchanted Storybook Castle lies at the center of the park.
 Other large-scale performance venues are found across the park.
 The original theme lands, or areas with the park are Adventure Isle, Gardens of Imagination, Mickey Avenue, Tomorrowland, Treasure Cove and Fantasyland.
 With the additional theme land added, Toy Story Land, the park has seven theme lands.
 In 2019, Disney announced a new theme land for the park, City of Zootopia, inspired by the 2016 film Zootopia.
-It is set to open in 2023.
+It opened on December 20, 2023.

 Hotels

 The resort has two themed hotels.
-The Shanghai Disneyland Hotel has 420 rooms and offer a free water taxi service across the Wishing Star Lake to the theme park.
+The Shanghai Disneyland Hotel has 420 rooms and offers a free water taxi service across the Wishing Star Lake to the theme park.
 The Toy Story Hotel, with 800 rooms, features the Sunnyside Cafe, which is decorated with Chinese-style kites flown by Disney characters.
+Following the announcement, a third and fourth hotel are under construction at the Shanghai Disney Resort.